The Third Part of the Night. Rave

 We imagine the carnival nature of a rave as the corporeal expression of social energy.*

-The final section of the project When Gondola Engines Were Taken to Bits — A Carnival in Four Acts is a rave, the first night event in the underground space of GES-2.
-DJ sets and concerts in the Parking area will be performed by artists who represent different musical groups and locations and who rarely perform on the same stage.
-The focus is on upbeat electronic music not based on pure techno — acid, jungle, pop electronics.
-The Third Part of the Night is a short but intense kaleidoscopic journey that raises the question of what defines rave as a phenomenon today and what it might become in the future.
+DJ sets and concerts in the Parking will be performed by artists who represent diverse musical groups and localities and rarely perform on the same stage.
+The rapidly paced genres of electronic music that do not rely on any straight techno form were chosen as benchmarks — acid, jungle, pop electronics.
+A short but intense musical journey/kaleidoscope, The Third Part of the Night raises the issue of what defines rave as a phenomenon today and what it may become in the future.

 At a rave, the body is the minimal unit (public, political, emotional, ideological, etc.) that becomes a conductor of sound and rhythm, which have transformative power.
 The rave is no longer a marginal practice.
 It is now integrated into various urban and recreational activities that exist within the current logic of capitalist realism.
 We are not creating an illusion of independence and are not talking about a kind of return to the DIY format that defined rave as a phenomenon.
 However, today the very possibility of holding a mass nightlife event in the centre of a major Russian city inside a cultural institution is an exception to the general rule, an opportunity to imagine and rethink the rave.